 March 16 – Application Deadline March 9

-All funding must follow CICDA’s Project Guide as well as the Ontario Guidelines.
+All funding must follow CICDA’s Project Guide (see below) as well as the Ontario Guidelines.

-The Council is managed by CICDA’s VP Internal, William Webb.
-It is his responsibility to set up and run all council meetings, he will be your primary contact.
+The Council is managed by CICDA’s VP Internal, Karina Sommerkamp.
+It is her responsibility to set up and run all council meetings, he will be your primary contact.

-CICDA’s VP of Finance, Nick Balbiani also sits on the Council to keep record of CICDA Funding.
+CICDA’s VP of Finance, Trevor Thompson also sits on the Council to keep record of CICDA Funding.

 1. Applicants fill out an applicant form online.
 They will then receive an email confirming CICDA received their application and the time and date of their presentation.

 2. Applicants present to the Grant Fund Council for 5-10 minutes.
 The Council has 5 minutes to ask any additional questions.

 3. Council will privately discuss caliber of project and then vote.

 4. CICDA’s VP Internal Karina Sommerkamp will notify the applicant of the decision within the week.